Why Vastness Holds Power

 Less control.
 More trust in what the canvas might suggest.

-That’s how the Icelandic Houses Arteries series began,
+That’s how the Icelandic Houses art series series began,

-paintings where small human shelters stand gently in overwhelming landscapes.
+paintings where small human shelters stand gently and powerful in overwhelming landscapes.

 Symbols for how we, as humans, relate to what is greater than us.